joel-tuberosa/psgfinder/README.md

   ```
   psgfinder.py -c -f -l test03-log.txt >test03.txt
   ```
-You can compare the result of these tests with the files in example/results.
+Each of these analyses should take about 20 seconds.
+Information about the number of analyzed windows and the number of windows with significant signal of positive selection should be written in the standard error stream.
+You can compare the results of these tests (the log files and the result files) with the files in example/results.

 These alignments were kindly provided by Alexandra Weber.
 They were screened for signals of divergent positive selection in the study: "Positive selection on